 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.

-This is a 3 credit hour course at Arizona State University (ENG 101 First-Year Composition).
-It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring the credit.
+This course satisfies 3 credit hours toward the First-year Composition requirement at Arizona State University.
+It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.